PaulModaley/battleships/readme.md

 - Conditional statements
   - If and else statements are used to determine what happens based on user inputs or game events.
 - Scoring and turn counting
   - Variables for scoring and for counting the turns a player takes are present in the code.
 Operators are used to increment these variables accordingly.
-Once a player reaches 8 turns or the player or the computer reaches 3 points, the game is over.
+Once a player reaches 8 turns, the game is over.

 ### Future Features